Cymbalta vs Lexapro

 | Notable caution | Rare liver-injury caution, generally avoided with heavy alcohol use | Dose-related QT effect, with lower maximum doses for older adults |

 The first difference is how they work.
 Escitalopram acts on serotonin alone.
-Duloxetine acts on both serotonin and norepinephrine.
-That second target is what gives duloxetine some of its distinct features.
+Duloxetine acts on both serotonin and norepinephrine, a second chemical messenger involved in mood, energy, and the pathways that carry and dampen pain signals.
+That second target is what gives duloxetine several of its distinct features, for better and for worse.

 The clearest practical difference is chronic pain.
-Duloxetine is also FDA-approved for several chronic pain conditions, including diabetic nerve pain, fibromyalgia, and chronic musculoskeletal pain.
+Duloxetine is also FDA-approved for several chronic pain conditions, including diabetic peripheral neuropathic pain, which is nerve pain caused by diabetes, fibromyalgia, and chronic musculoskeletal pain.
 Escitalopram is not approved for pain.
-So for depression or anxiety that comes alongside chronic pain, duloxetine is often the choice.
+So for depression or anxiety that comes alongside a chronic pain condition, duloxetine can treat both at once, which often makes it the natural choice.
+The pain benefit, like the mood benefit, can take a few weeks to build.

 Heart rhythm differs too.
-Escitalopram has a dose-related effect on the QT interval, a measure of heart rhythm, with lower maximum doses for older adults.
-Duloxetine does not carry that.
+Escitalopram has a dose-related effect on the QT interval, a measure of the timing of the heart's electrical cycle, which is why its maximum dose is lower for adults over 65 and for people with significant liver impairment.
+Duloxetine does not carry that QT caution.

 The liver is one more point.
-Duloxetine carries a rare liver-injury caution and is generally avoided with heavy alcohol use.
-Escitalopram does not.
+Duloxetine carries a rare liver-injury caution and is generally avoided in people with significant liver disease or heavy alcohol use, and alcohol is best avoided with it.
+Escitalopram does not carry that caution, though alcohol is still not recommended with it for other reasons.

-Finally, tolerability differs in a small way.
-Escitalopram is often regarded as one of the best-tolerated antidepressants.
-Duloxetine's nausea can be more noticeable early on.
+Finally, early tolerability differs in a small way.
+Escitalopram is often regarded as one of the best-tolerated antidepressants, with relatively few drug interactions.
+Duloxetine's nausea can be more noticeable in the first week or two, and it also comes as a delayed-release capsule that must be swallowed whole, not crushed or chewed.

 Side effects compared

-The two share a core set of side effects, including nausea and other stomach effects, sexual side effects, and changes in sleep.
+The two share a core set of side effects, including nausea and other stomach effects, dry mouth, dizziness, sexual side effects, increased sweating, and changes in sleep.
+Duloxetine is somewhat more associated with constipation.
 With both, side effects tend to arrive before the benefit, and the stomach-related ones often ease within the first couple of weeks.

 The main difference in this area is early nausea, which can be more noticeable with duloxetine, while escitalopram is often regarded as one of the best-tolerated antidepressants.
-Beyond that, duloxetine can raise blood pressure and carries a rare liver-injury caution, while escitalopram has the dose-related QT effect.
+Beyond that, the serious cautions differ.
+Duloxetine can raise blood pressure and carries a rare liver-injury caution, with signs such as yellowing of the skin or eyes, dark urine, and pain in the upper right abdomen that need prompt attention.
+Escitalopram has the dose-related QT effect instead.
+Both can rarely cause low blood sodium, more often in older adults.
+In a person with bipolar disorder, either drug, like any antidepressant, can sometimes trigger a manic or agitated state, which is one reason an accurate diagnosis matters.
 If a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects